 Based on the research, by 2022, newly emerging occupations will grow in large firms requiring leadership skills to handle the latest technology algorithms and machines emerging simultaneously, significantly influencing most jobs.

-It is also expected to increase human roles in sales, marketing, management, people and culture, developmental training, social media, organizational development.
+It is also expected to increase human roles in sales, marketing, management, people and culture, developmental training, social media, and organizational development.

 What else makes a leadership plan so important?